 Anyway, corn is another Spring/Summer vegetable that doesn’t need much of anything to be added to it in order for it to be good (unlike brussel sprouts!).
 This recipe takes a deliciously sweet vegetable and transforms it into a savory one.
 It may not have many ingredients, but it provides ample flavor for any meal, including our taco night and leftover taco salads!

-olive oil to saute
+- olive oil to saute

-2-4 garlic cloves, minced (suit your taste)
+- 2-4 garlic cloves, minced (suit your taste)

-1/2 onion, diced
+- ½ onion, diced

-1/2 bell pepper, diced (any color)
+- ½ bell pepper, diced (any color)

 - 3-4 ears corn, kernals cut off (or 1lb frozen kernals)

-red pepper flakes
+- red pepper flakes

-In a saute pan on med-low heat, cook garlic and onions in olive oil until onions are not quite translucent.
+- In a saute pan on med-low heat, cook garlic and onions in olive oil until onions are not quite translucent.